 - The Psychology of Buying Behavior: How to Use People’s Unconscious Decision Making Process to Make the Sale explains how to detect people’s psychological motivation for buying a product or service.

-- Rocket Surgery Made Easy: The Do-it-yourself Guide to Finding and Fixing Usability Problems spells out a streamlined approach to usability testing.
+- Rocket Surgery Made Easy: The Do-it-yourself Guide to Finding and Fixing Usability Problems spells out a streamlined approach to usability A/B testing.

 - Thinking, Fast and Slow illuminates the two systems that drive the way we think.
 System 1 is fast, intuitive, and emotional; System 2 is slower, more deliberative, and more logical.